chung-leong/array-router/README.md

 ```

 `replacing` will throw a [`RouteChangeInterruption`](./doc/RouteChangeInterruption.md) error.
 When the router
-receives this error from its error boundary, the changes will be applied.
-The error boundary's attempt at
+receives this error from its error boundary, the changes will get applied.
+The error boundary's subsequent
-reconstructing the component will subsequently proceed without incident.
+attempt at reconstructing the component tree should then proceed without incident.

 This behavior is applicable to consumers of `useRoute` only.
 At the root level, changes get applied immediately.

 ## Error handling

 Array-router provides an [error boundary](https://reactjs.org/docs/error-boundaries.html) that redirect
-errors to the root.
-A captured error is rethrown the moment your code attempts to access one of the proxies
+errors to the root-level component (i.e. the one that calls `useRouter).
+A captured error is rethrown the
-(`parts` or `query`) or when [`rethrow`](./doc/rethrow.md) is called.
+moment your code attempts to access one of the proxies (`parts` or `query`) or when [`rethrow`](./doc/rethrow.md)
+is called.

 ## Array proxy

-Working with array elements is somewhat unintuitive. `parts[0]`, `parts[1]` don't tell us what they represent to our
+Working with array elements is somewhat unintuitive. `parts[0]`, `parts[1]` don't tell us what they actually
-app.
+represent.
 This is why the library provides a way for you to reference array elements by name instead:

 ```js
   const route = arrayProxy(parts, {